vberlier/narwhal/README.md

 ## Framework overview

-Narwhal implements automatic test discovery, meaning that by default the framework provides a `main` function that runs all the tests defined in the executable.
+Narwhal supports automatic test discovery, meaning that by default the framework provides a `main` function that runs all the tests defined in the executable.

 > If you're using a compiler that doesn't support GNU extensions or simply need to write your own `main` function, check out the section on [using Narwhal without auto-discovery](#using-narwhal-without-auto-discovery).